Many AVCHD video cameras write large video in many MTS fragments. For example, there are typical flash card files from a Sony NEX camera:

 Using Video Artifact

 Extended editions of Video Artifact can join camera source files when importing using third party FFmpeg.exe.
-They select required spans automatically.
+They can select all required spans automatically.
 But a manual joining is required if you use a Basic edition.